microsoft/pai/pai-management/doc/how-to-write-pai-configuration.md

     - ```docker-registry-domain```: E.g., gcr.io.
 If public，fill docker_registry_domain with the word "public".
     - ```docker-username```: The account of the docker registry
     - ```docker-password```: The password of the account
-    - ```docker-tag```: The image tag of the service.
-You could set the version here.
-Or just set latest here.
+    - ```docker-tag```: The image tag of the service, which should match the PAI release version, for example: `pai-0.6.y` for the release 0.6.
+Or use `latest` for the latest code.
     - ```secret-name```: Must be lower case, e.g., regsecret.
 The name of the secret in Kubernetes will be created for your cluster.

 Note that we provide a read-only public docker registry on DockerHub for official releases.
 To use this docker registry, th `docker-registry-info` section should be configured as follows, leaving `docker-username` and `docker-password` commented: